polynetwork/dev-docs/new_chain/side_chain/contracts.md

 ### Step3.
 Pushing transactions

-This step is meant to implement the methods of pushing the serialized cross-chain transaction information to the Poly chain.
+This step is meant to implement the methods of pushing the serialized cross-chain transaction information to Poly Chain.

 #### Example: